Amending the ASA ethical guidelines

 - Read the minutes of an open meeting (word file) discussing ethics

 - AAA website on ethics; including a number of ethical case studies as well

 - Position paper presented at ASA05 conference offering a fuller discussion and explanation of this initiative by Ian Harper and Alberto Corsin Jimnez - available here

 - Report from a Dec 04 meeting on Ethical and Methodological Issues In Researching International Aid Organisations held at IDS - here (word file)

 - Click here to see the ASA's Ethical guidelines

 - Click here to see apply's ethics pages

 Codes of practice and guidelines are of necessity succinct documents, couched in abstract and general terms.
-They serve as a baseline for starting to think about ethical issues, but cannot of their nature encompass the complexities of concrete situations and the dilemmas of choice and positioning that anthropologists routinely face as they navigate through a variety of intersecting fields of power and responsibility and start to consider how their own work both reflects and affects power relations.
+They serve as a baseline for starting to think about ethical issues, but cannot encompass the complexities of specific situations and the dilemmas of choice and positioning that anthropologists routinely face as they navigate through a variety of intersecting fields of power and responsibility and start to consider how their own work both reflects and affects power relations.
 If ethics is seen simply as a question of avoiding a lawsuit and our codes are simply a list of restrictions on conduct designed to protect us from interference, our ethical purpose will simply be a matter of self-serving professional interest.

 The Association aims to promote a quite different kind of enterprise: case-based, ethnographically grounded, debate that is not simply about our professional practice but about our contributions to public debates about ethical principles and practice in the world.